devansh-29-glitch/mindos/README.md

 ## 🌌 Overview

-MindOS is a **synthetic cognitive framework** — a system that runs modules like *Perception*, *Memory*, *Emotion*, *Reasoning*, and *Action* as concurrent threads on a shared **Neural Bus**.
+MindOS is a **synthetic cognitive framework**, a system that runs modules like *Perception*, *Memory*, *Emotion*, *Reasoning*, and *Action* as concurrent threads on a shared **Neural Bus**.
-Each process continuously communicates through predictive feedback and error correction — mirroring how the human brain maintains awareness and decision-making.
+Each process continuously communicates through predictive feedback and error correction, mirroring how the human brain maintains awareness and decision-making.

 This project isn’t trained on data.
-It’s built on **architecture and theory** — inspired by *predictive coding* and *Bayesian brain models*.
+It’s built on **architecture and theory** :- inspired by *predictive coding* and *Bayesian brain models*.
 The system literally “thinks” by design.

 ---